nicholaswmin/fsm/README.md

 ## Integrity safeguards

-Despite it's simple design, this FSM is designed & intended for production use.
+Despite it's simple design, this FSM is designed for production use.

-In addition to an extensive test suite, it emphasizes catching issues at *construction-time*, rather than *run-time*.

-As a result, constructor arguments are strictly validated, with validation errors containing descriptive error messages.
+In addition to an extensive test suite, it's constructor arguments are strictly validated, with errors containing descriptive error messages.

 For example: